 Installation media are packages used to install the base operating system during the provisioning process.

-An installation medium in orcharhino represents the installation files for one or more Operating Systems, which must be accessible via the network.
-(Either via an URL or a NFS server location).
+An installation medium in orcharhino represents the installation files for one or more operating systems, which must be accessible via the network, either via an URL or an NFS server location.

 This means only those installation media associated with the currently selected context (

-  Select Any Organization and Any Location from the context menu to see all existing installation media.
-For the sake of users with restricted access, make sure installation media are associated with the right organizations and locations.
+Select any organization and any location from the context menu to see all existing installation media.
+For the sake of users with restricted access, make sure installation media are associated with the proper organizations and locations.

-  The Name field should be something meaningful (e.g. CentOS mirror).
+The Name field (1) should be unique and meaningful, e.g.

-  In particular, the Path field supports the inclusion of variables such as
+The Path field (2) specifies the location of the installation media.
+It supports the inclusion of variables such as

-  http://mirror.centos.org/centos/$version/os/$arch), or a NFS path to a copy of an installation disk image (e.g.
+http://mirror.example.com/pub/centos/$version/os/$arch) or an NFS path to a copy of an installation disk image (e.g.

-  A clean install of orcharhino should already include some preconfigured installation media.
+A clean installation of orcharhino should already include some preconfigured installation media.